 Subsurface and Surface Obstructions

-On the other hand, some obstructions can occur from under the area which the geophysical survey company technician is directly traversing.
+On the other hand, some obstructions can occur from under the area in which the geophysical survey technician is directly traversing.
 For instance, a subsurface re-bar reinforcing concrete slab can also throw-off data results.
 Similarly, metallic ground covers, manholes or changes in floor materials can also result in the same effect.
-In the same way, large-shallow objects shielding deeper-smaller targets, and inaccessible and numerous risers, clean-outs or valve boxes also degrade the geophysical survey.
-Additionally, highly conductive underground soil conditions, can limit ground penetrating radar penetration.
-Lastly soils with higher concentrations of metal particles can limit the detentions of non-metallic anomalies.
+In the same way, large-shallow objects shielding deeper-smaller targets, and inaccessible and numerous risers, clean-outs, or valve boxes also degrade the geophysical survey.
+Additionally, highly conductive underground soil conditions, can limit ground-penetrating radar penetration.
+Lastly, soils with higher concentrations of metal particles can limit the detentions of non-metallic anomalies.

-Airing on the side of caution is always the best policy for excavation and drilling projects.
+Airing on the side of caution and following health and safety procedures is the best policy for excavation and drilling projects.
 Thus, most geophysical survey companies encourage users to notify the local Underground Service Alert (USA) program, in addition to performing a geophysical survey.
 Furthermore, hand-auguring and air-knifing or vacuum extraction methods are also a best-practice method to avoid underground utility line damage.
 Although costly, this practice significantly limits damage to underground utilities.

 For more information about geophysical surveying services, please call (888) 930-6604 for a free consultation.